DianaLeit/blog.dileit.com/content/post/istqb.md

 ## During exam

 By solving samples I developed a strategy.
 I learned to read questions fast and see the main points.
-And decided to leave questions for later if I see that they are extensive or complicated (it's just 1 point per question).
+And decided to leave questions for later if I see that they are extensive or complicated (it's just 1 point per question, but you can miss 2-3 questions if stuck on a big one).

-I remember one question where it was a decision table, and I was so confused.
+I remember one question with a decision table, and I was so confused.
 Usually, you have true/false conditions there, but there was not so straight condition in one of the test cases.
 It was something like "in process".
 And it was hard to understand how it is considered to be, is it true, is it false?
-Because it really depends, what if the system just froze?
+Because it really depends, what if the system just thinking and you will receive an error?
 It's not a "true" then.
-Some questions are needed to have an understanding of different systems, like for example credit/debit cards.
-(I don't have a credit card, so I didn't know that you don't need a pin there!)
+Some questions are needed to have an understanding of different systems, like for example credit/debit cards (I don't have a credit card, so I didn't know that you don't need a pin there!).
 What if you don't have such an understanding?
-Here good strategy was to eliminate answers that are not suitable instead of looking for the correct one.
+Here a good strategy was to eliminate answers that are not suitable instead of looking for the correct one.

 TIP: memorize test estimation techniques for agile and sequential models.
 I haven't paid attention to that and was caught!

 I would lie if I say that I was calm as a monk.
 No. I was a live representation of the song "You Spin Me Round" - so many circles I've made around calmly sitting men.
-Maybe because of that, I was put in exam place first :D Nevertheless, I passed with a 90% score.
+Maybe because of that, I was put in exam place first :D Nevertheless, I've passed with a 90% score.

 Good luck!